Qt Quick Ultralite overview

 Qt Quick Ultralite uses hardware acceleration on platforms that support it, otherwise it uses the CPU fallback to render graphics.
-Even though hardware acceleration is preferred to run animations at a framerate above 20 fps, it is not a strict requirement.
+Even though hardware acceleration is ideal to run animations at a frame rate above 20 fps, it is not a strict requirement.

 The following graphical operations are hardware-accelerated depending on the MCU platform: